Extreme weather takes climate change models 'off the scale'

-LONDON (FINANCIAL TIMES) - Fires, floods, heatwaves and droughts.
+LONDON • Fires, floods, heatwaves and droughts.
 The deadly weather that has unfolded in recent weeks has left climate scientists "shocked" and concerned that extreme events are arriving even faster than models predicted.

-"I think I would be speaking for many climate scientists to say that we are a bit shocked at what we are seeing," said Chris Rapley, professor of climate science at University College London.
+"I think I would be speaking for many climate scientists to say that we are a bit shocked at what we are seeing," says professor of climate science Chris Rapley at University College London.
 "There is a dramatic change in the frequency with which extreme events occur."

-From the deadly flooding in Germany last week, to scorching heat in Canada, and a deluge in the Black Sea region, the pace and scale of catastrophic damage has been almost unimaginable, even for experts who have spent their lives studying it.
+From the deadly flooding in Germany last week, to scorching heat in Canada, to a deluge in the Black Sea region, the pace and scale of catastrophic damage have been almost unimaginable, even for experts who have spent their lives studying it.

 When the jet stream becomes slow and wobbly, high-pressure systems and low-pressure systems grow in magnitude and get stuck in place, explains Dr Michael Mann, director of the Earth System Science Centre at Pennsylvania State University.

-This means heatwaves and drought (linked to high pressure systems) and flooding (linked to low pressure systems) both become more persistent.
+This means heatwaves and droughts (linked to high-pressure systems) and flooding (linked to low-pressure systems) both become more persistent.

 The phenomenon, known as "planetary wave resonance", is behind the recent heatwave in North America, for example, where temperatures in Western Canada hit a scorching 49 deg C.